Audiveris/audiveris/docs/_pages/ui_tools/key.md

 Note the two sharp signs are located on F and C steps respectively, and they can move only horizontally until we release the mouse.
-Once dropped, we can still set the key into edition mode and shift again the inserted key.
+Once dropped, we can still set the key into editing mode and shift again the inserted key.

 ### Naturals